Woke (TV series): Production

 Keith Knight serves as the inspiration of the show.

 Jay Dyer served as the showrunner for the first season.
 Anthony King was the showrunner for Season 2.

 Release

 Woke was released on Hulu on September 9, 2020.
 The first trailer was released on August 8, 2020.

-As Woke Is being produced by ABC Studios and Sony Pictures Television Studios It Expected to be released on Disney+ internationally as part of the Disney-Sony Deal that means Shows and Movies owned by Sony such as Woke will come Disney+.

 Reception

 Critical response

 Review aggregator Rotten Tomatoes reported an approval rating of 74% based on 42 reviews, with an average rating of 5.8/10 for the show's first season.
 The website's critics consensus reads, "Though Woke's first season doesn't quite know what it wants to say about racism in America, its solid ensemble—led by a well-cast Lamorne Morris—and some surreal silliness make it a messy conversation worth watching."
-Metacritic gave the series a weighted average score of 61 out of 100 based on 19 reviews, indicating "generally favorable reviews."
+Metacritic gave the series a weighted average score of 61 out of 100 based on 19 reviews, indicating "generally favorable reviews".